zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 [comment]: <> (        You should describe what is the overall functionality that should be tested.)
 [comment]: <> (        If you are omitting tests, explain why, and explain the impact if it fails, specifically the worst case scenario.)
 [comment]: <> (        In each of the sections below, we should already list known cases that need to be tested in the final implementation, and at which level.
 The initial version here should be a best of effort: it is perfectly acceptable and expected that this section will be amended during implementation.)

-We need to verify that the state is build on Leaders **AND** follower's.
-We need to make sure that the followers take snapshots and can compact their log.
-We should verify that the latency from Follower-To-Leader processing transition is significant lower than before.

 ### Unit

 ### Integration

+  * We need to verify that the state is build on Leaders **AND** follower's.
+  * We need to make sure that the followers take snapshots and can compact their log.
+  * We need to verify that the blacklisting is build up correctly on the follower side and that if it becomes leader it ignores related commands.
+  * In general, we should verify that fail-over works as expected and that the followers are building there state correctly, such that a new Leader can use it.
+  * After fail-over the new Leader should be able to export after the last lowest exporter position.
+  * After fail-over the new Leader should be able to process after the last processed command.
+  * InstallRequest's should be properly handled by followers, and they should continue with applying events after restoring the state.

 ### E2E

+ In the E2E test we should verify similar things:

+ * We should verify that fail-over work as expected and that the followers are building there state correctly.
+The leaders should be able to continue where the followers left of and there should be no issue on exporting records from the new leader.

+### Benchmarks

+Verify the improvements in process execution latency during fail-over and also the latency from Follower-To-Leader processing transition, which was the main goal.

 # Drawbacks
 [drawbacks]: #drawbacks